-For example, consider an integer data type which consists of valued (MININT...., -2,-1,0,1,2,...., MAXINT), where MININT is the smallest and MAXINT are the largest integers that can be represented by an integer type on a particular computer. the operations on integers include the arithmetic operation of addition (+), subtraction (-), multiplication (*) and division (/). there are also some other operations that test for equality/inequality like (=, !=) and the operation that assigns an integer value to a variable.
+For example, consider an integer data type that consists of valued (MININT…., -2,-1,0,1,2,…., MAXINT), where MININT is the smallest and MAXINT are the largest integers that can be represented by an integer type on a particular computer. the operations on integers include the arithmetic operation of addition (+), subtraction (-), multiplication (*) and division (/). there are also some other operations that test for equality/inequality like (=, !=) and the operation that assigns an integer value to a variable.

 What is an Algorithm?

-An algorithm is a set of well-defined lists of different steps for solving a particular problem. let's say we want to make tea then the steps that we follow to make tea is an algorithm for making tea.
-The same goes with the technical terms. for solving any problem like creating a dashboard for an application the set of steps that we follow is the algorithm for creating the dashboard.
+An algorithm is a set of well-defined lists of different steps for solving a particular problem. let’s say we want to make tea then the steps that we follow to make tea is an algorithm for making tea.
+The same goes for technical terms. for solving any problem like creating a dashboard for an application the set of steps that we follow is the algorithm for creating the dashboard.

 In technical terms, we can say that algorithm is a well-defined computation process that takes some values as input and then generate some values as output.
 It has some set of rules that we need to follow to solve a particular problem. an algorithm is only valid if there is an output for every given input instance. thus we can say that a valid algorithm always solves a given computation problem and give the desired output value as a result.